How to Apply for Medicaid in Mississippi

 While the MS Medicaid application requires a lot of important information about yourself and your family, certain household members do not need to be included on the form.
 The Medicaid application form will not ask applicants older than 21 years of age to give details about family members who are not filing taxes with them.
 For instance, if an unmarried partner is not seeking medical assistance benefits then Medicaid does not need his or her personal details.
 Likewise, children of an unmarried partner of the applicant will not need to be listed on the application.
 However, household size will influence applicants’ income thresholds and those signing up for Medicaid are encouraged to give complete information.
 No matter how you apply for Medicaid in Mississippi, you will not be asked to sit for an interview unless you are applying for long-term care for a disability.

-Steps to Take After a Medicaid Application Denial in Mississippi
+Learn the Steps to Take After a Medicaid Application Denial in Mississippi

 After applying for Mississippi Medicaid, you will receive a notification on whether you were approved or denied.
 The average applicant will receive information on his or her enrollment status by mail in about a month.
 Those who used the website to apply for Medicaid online will receive an answer sooner.
 Signing up for Mississippi Medicaid does not mean you will be enrolled in the program.
 Some applicants can be denied enrollment.
 Yet, those with denied Medicaid applications can file an appeal.
 Appealing a Medicaid decision means that officials review your information to reconsider their decision to deny enrollment.
 Appealing does not guarantee acceptance but can help a denied applicant gain medical benefits.

-Download our detailed guide to review the requirements of the Medicaid program to avoid having health care coverage denied.
+Download our detailed guide to review the requirements of the Medicaid program to potentially avoid having health care coverage denied.